We travel in the saddle: the bike saddle, or the horsey kind. Here's some information about our mounts.

 We were lucky enough to share the road across Albania with our horses Johnny, Griva and Düldül.
 We bought them from the same breeder in the south of the country, in Konispol, at the Greek border.
 The first few weeks were tough; they didn't really trust us, and they weren't really sure what this journey was about.

 We believe in treating horses with fairness and respect and use these methods of horsemanship, all while keeping security our number one priority.
 A deep trust is developed and experienced between horse and rider during travel.
 While the countryside around us changed, each other’s company was our only constant.
 Soon we found our rhythm as a herd.
 We shared difficult moments and lots of laughter with them as we made our way 750km across the country.
-In their new home in Valbona Valley we thanked them and said a bittersweet goodbye.
+They now live with our dear friend Catherine in Valbona Valley.
+In 2020 we visited them, and found them fat and happy, and plan to continue visiting them whenever possible.